POLIMI-Project/SmartBracelet/README.md

 # SmartBracelet

-In this repository we put all the code of the IoT project of the course of Politecnico di Milano about Smart Bracelet
+In this repository we put all the code of the IoT project of the course of Politecnico di Milano about "Smart Bracelet".

 In this Project we implemented a software using TinyOs and NodeRed.